madoui/metaVaR/README.md

 # metaVaR
-MetaVariant Species for Reference-free and Metagenomic-based Population Genomic Analysis.
+MetaVariant Species (MVS) for Reference-free and Metagenomic-based Population Genomic Analysis.
 ## Why using metaVaR?
-<i>metaVaR</i> allows for rapid and robust population genomic analysis based on variants (called metavariants in this context) generated directly from metagenomic data without reference genomes or transcriptomes.
-Its utilization is based on <i>DiscoSnp++</i> ran on multisamples metagenomic reads. <i>metaVaR</i> clusters the metavariants into species called metavariant species or MVS by reference to metagenomic species.
-The genomic differentiation of the MVS is based on the analysis of the <i>F</i>-statistics.
+<i>metaVaR</i> is developed rapid and robust population genomic analysis based on variants (called metavariants in this context) generated directly from metagenomic data without reference genomes or transcriptomes.
+Its utilization is based on <a href="https://github.com/GATB/DiscoSnp"><i>DiscoSnp++</i></a> ran on multisamples metagenomic reads. <i>metaVaR</i> clusters the metavariants into species called metavariant species or MVS.
+The MVSs genomic differentiation can be estimaed based on <i>F</i>-statistics.
 ## How to install metaVaR?
-<i>metaVaR</i> is a R package that can be installed using `install_github`.
+<i>metaVaR</i> is a R package that can be installed as follow:
 ```
 install_github("madoui/metaVaR")
 ```
 ## How to run metaVaR?
+Two toysets can be used with the package, the "6bac" dataset and the "MS5" dataset.
+The first dataset was created from simulated data and the second from real metagenomic data.
+Here is an example to run <i>metaVaR</i> on the the "MS5" dataset
 ```
 library(metaVaR)
 data(MS5)